Within Sand

-Within Sand is a Saudi Arabian film directed by Mohammed Al-Atawi.
+Within Sand (فلم بين الرمال) is a Saudi Arabian film directed by Mohammed Al-Atawi.
 It features an all-Saudi cast led by Raed Alshammari and tells a tale of survival and self-discovery.
-The film mark as the first Saudi Arabian film to feature.
+The film is the first Saudi Arabian film to be shot in Neom.

 Synopsis

 The film follows Snam, a 23-year-old tobacco merchant, on his journey across the desert after being ambushed and left for dead.
 Snam's quest to reunite with his pregnant wife turns into a harrowing fight for survival as he travels with a wolf trailing him.

 Production

 Director Mohammed Al-Atawi aimed to capture a genuine relationship between a man and a wolf, showcasing the mysterious beauty of the north Saudi desert.
 The film's title, Within Sand, reflects the significance of the desert environment where the story unfolds.
 The production team included over 60% Saudis, with contributions from more than 20 nationalities and local support from Tabuk.